 The directors of the Company maintain regular contact with both employees and shareholders.
 This allows directors to appreciate the context of current projects and to be on hand to assist and advise where necessary.
 The culture that the Company and wider Group strives for and the way that the Group works means that there is regular communication with its key stakeholders.
 Management drives the desired culture throughout the Group, this having been set by the Company’s directors who are additionally responsible for setting high standards of business conduct to ensure that the commitment to stakeholders is met.
 This is achieved by continuously delivering a quality service to clients, and by maintaining a culture of empowerment by putting the employees first, providing agility, and embracing the integrity of the employees and supporting their aspirations.

-The board ensures that it addresses the s172 requirements by allocating responsibility for specific areas to senior management, conducting board and committee meetings with the use of clear agendas, discussion and review of appropriate board papers, budgeting and reforecasting, and strategy events.
+The board ensures that it addresses the S172 requirements by allocating responsibility for specific areas to senior management, conducting board and committee meetings with the use of clear agendas, discussion and review of appropriate board papers, budgeting and reforecasting, and strategy events.
 Decisions discussed and reached in board meetings are reported against agreed strategic objectives set annually.

-Key stakeholders are identified during board and committee meetings and stakeholder engagement takes place in numerous forms; the board receives quarterly reports from senior management staff which include a full overview of the Company, including a strategic update, financial performance, business updates, regulations, legal matters, risks, errors and omissions, client updates and team updates.
+Key stakeholders are identified during board and committee meetings and stakeholder engagement takes place in numerous forms; the board receives quarterly reports from senior management staff which include a full overview of the Company, including a strategic update, financial performance, business updates, regulatory and legal matters, risks, errors and omissions, client updates and team updates.
 Actions resulting from discussion of these reports are agreed and then shared with stakeholders as appropriate.

-Our Stakeholders
+Our stakeholders

 Clients